Deutsche Bank Park: Eintracht Frankfurt e.V.

 Future Developments

 In April of 2022, it was confirmed that the Deutsche Bank Park would be expanded.
 At the time, it had around 51,500 seats and the plan was to add another 11,000 standing places.
-The construction is planned for late autumn of 2022, seeing the overall capacity increase in line with the club’s promotion back to the Bundesliga after it had suffered a few seasons outside of the German top-flight.
+As it turned out, the construction saw the overall capacity increase to 58,000 for domestic games (with 20,000 standing) and 52,000 for internationals.